Nayagram (community development block): Education

 In 2013-14, Nayagram CD block had 164 primary schools with 9,046 students, 24 middle schools with 1,355 students and 20 higher secondary schools with 14,309 students.
 Nayagram CD block had 525 institutions for special and non-formal education with 12,180 students.

 The United Nations Development Programme considers the combined primary and secondary enrolment ratio as the simple indicator of educational achievement of the children in the school going age.
 The infrastructure available is important.
 In Sankrail CD block out of the total 151 primary schools in 2008-2009, 113 had pucca buildings, 12 partially pucca and 26 multiple type.

 Nayagram and Gopiballavpur I CD blocks have been identified as educationally backward blocks and special efforts are being made through National Programme of Education for Girls at Elementary Level and Kasturba Gandhi Balika Vidyalaya hostels.
 These are the hostels for accommodating girl students from weaker sections of the society and all costs relating to their livelihood are borne by the government so that they are not to be deprived of availing elementary education for want of money or other social issues.

 Nayagram Pandit Raghunath Murmu Government College was established in 2014 at Baligeria.
 It is affiliated to Vidyasagar University.
 It offers courses in Bengali, Santali, English, Sanskrit, history, philosophy, political science and sociology.
 The college is named after the great scholar Pandit Raghunath Murmu (1905–1982) who developed the Ol Chiki alphabet of Santali language.

 Healthcare

 Kharikamathani Rural Hospital, with 30 beds at Kharikamathani, is the major government medical facility in Nayagram CD block.
 There are primary health centres at: Chandabila (with 10 beds), Jamirapal (with 6 beds) and Baligeria (with 6 beds).

-The 300-bedded Sperspecialty Hospital at Nayagram was inaugurated in 2015.
+The 300-bedded Superspeciality Hospital at Nayagram was inaugurated in 2015.